About the Choir

 Its members, many of whom are graduates from the 1970s, live around the country yet travel at their own expense to rehearse and perform four times a year.
 They have produced two CDs, much of it original music, and have presented concerts in many U.S. cities and the Virgin Islands.
 In 2012, their 40th year, they traveled for a week in China, performing at Shanghai Normal University and the Xi'an University of Arts and Science.
 The choir's members are devoted to each other, to a vision, and to the message of gospel music found directly in the lyrics they sing.
 The choir believes and lives its message.

 When the former members of the student choir reunited on that particular Black Alumni Weekend in 1986, they found they just could not stop singing.
-Despite the disparity of their lives and locations and the demands of careers and families, they formed the alumni choir, an ensemble of now more than 30 voices dedicated to using gospel music "to speak in ways that words alone could not," says founding member Carolyn Mitchell, Class of 1974.
+Despite the disparity of their lives and locations and the demands of careers and families, they formed the alumni choir, an ensemble of now more than 30 voices dedicated to using gospel music "to speak in ways that words alone could not," says founding member Carolyn Mitchell '74.

 In her address to those assembled, Mitchell confirmed that the choir's purposes are to be ambassadors for Swarthmore and to "sing the praises of Almighty God."
 She also described how the group's singing informed its members' academic experience: